sinarazi/sinarazi/README.md

 I have experience in Machine and Deep Learning and wanna learn more and more about Reinforcement Learning :]
 </p>

+## 📝 Cover Letter
+My Cover Letter, which I explained my academic and work experience, can be downloaded from this link.<br/>

 ## 📝 Curriculum Vitae
 My CV can be downloaded from [here](https://github.com/sinarazi/sinarazi/blob/main/Sina_Razi_CV.pdf).<br/>